Keto Pizza

 Melt the cheese

 Place mozzarella in a microwave-safe glass bowl.
 Microwave for about two minutes.
 Stir to combine and make sure all of the cheese is melted.
-You may need to microwave for additional time if all the cheese has not melted.
+Microwave for additional time if the cheese hasn’t fully melted.
 Remove from microwave and let the mixture cool.

 Mix dry ingredients